-Questions Set for Bidder Response
+Sections for Bidder Response

-Mandatory Question: Equa lity, Diversity, and d Inclusion
+Mandatory Question: Equality, Diversity, and Inclusion.
+(No Score or Weighting /not scored)

-Gamble Aware wishes to ensure that equality, diversity, and inclusion are each at the heart of all our ways of working, both internally and through our commissioning activity.
-Please set out how equality, diversity and inclusion considerations inform day to day operations within your organisation and how they will be accurately monitored, and measured, and attach any policies, procedures, or details of activities to evidence this.
+Gamble Aware wishes to ensure that equality, diversity and inclusion are each at the heart of all our ways of working, both internally and through our commissioning activity.

+Please set out how equality, diversity and inclusion considerations inform day to day operations within your organisation and how they will be accurately monitored, and measured, and attach any policies, procedures or details of activities to evidence this.

-Your response to this section will not be scored but bids will only be considered if this section is completed, and the bidder will need to confirm to GambleAware that it will adhere to the obligations in respect of equality, diversity and inclusion contained in the draft contract supplied.
+Your response to this section will not be scored but bids will only be considered if this section is completed and the bidder will need to confirm to GA that it will sign up to/ adhere to the obligations in respect of equality, diversity and inclusion contained in the draft contract supplied.